Hasinzz/OpenGL-Assignment-2/README.md

-This is a Computer Graphics assfignment using OpenGL.
+This is a Computer Graphics assignment using OpenGL.
 Open the file under First program in order to run it.